Orgzales/Unity-XR-NetworkMapper-Project/README.md

 ```

 ## Step 0 Plans (Augest 2023)
-	- [x] Activate Passthrough mode / AR - Finished
+	- 🗸 Activate Passthrough mode / AR - Finished
-	- [x] Test Unity Webservices - Testing Process
+	- 🗸 Test Unity Webservices - Testing Process
-	- [x] Get Hand Tracking to operate - Finished
+	- 🗸 Get Hand Tracking to operate - Finished
-	- [x] Get Developer Acess - RSA Finger Print Finished
+	- 🗸 Get Developer Acess - RSA Finger Print Finished

 ## Step 1 Plans
-	- [x] Build APK Files for Wireless AR - FINISHED
+	- 🗸 Build APK Files for Wireless AR - FINISHED
-	- [x] WIFI Engines added for detecting nearby signals  - Quest 2 Shows SSID
+	- 🗸 WIFI Engines added for detecting nearby signals  - Quest 2 Shows SSID
-	- [x] Custom Marking Code that marks WIFI Strengths: - COMPLETED
+	- 🗸 Custom Marking Code that marks WIFI Strengths: - COMPLETED
-		- [x] No Signal = Red | -67dbm is Good signal (Max bars)
+		- 🗸 No Signal = Red | -67dbm is Good signal (Max bars)
-		- [x] Weak Signal = Yellow | -68dbm to -79dbm is Okay signal (Half Bars)
+		- 🗸 Weak Signal = Yellow | -68dbm to -79dbm is Okay signal (Half Bars)
-		- [x] Strong Signal = Green | -80dbm or lower is Very poor signal (Single or SOS bars)
+		- 🗸 Strong Signal = Green | -80dbm or lower is Very poor signal (Single or SOS bars)

 ## Step 2 Plans
-	- [x] Get Recording with passthrough enabled - OBS/Wireless Computer (Not possible on quest 2) Wired Recording
+	- 🗸 Get Recording with passthrough enabled - OBS/Wireless Computer (Not possible on quest 2) Wired Recording
-	- [x] Have Flags or Tracking Color Floor based on signal
+	- 🗸 Have Flags or Tracking Color Floor based on signal
-		- [x] Find a way to create a cube in the exact spot that the wifi connection is updated - CUBES SPAWN
+		- 🗸 Find a way to create a cube in the exact spot that the wifi connection is updated - CUBES SPAWN
-		- [x] Create the cube's color based on the wifi connection - Wifi Points are Created based on dBs
+		- 🗸 Create the cube's color based on the wifi connection - Wifi Points are Created based on dBs
-		- [x] Have a radius possibly for the cubes to prevent to many being created - Prevents Cubes spawning within 2ft
+		- 🗸 Have a radius possibly for the cubes to prevent to many being created - Prevents Cubes spawning within 2ft
-	- [x] Get netgear router to purposly to show unsecure authencation - DONE
+	- 🗸 Get netgear router to purposly to show unsecure authencation - DONE

 ## Step 3 Plans
-	- [x] Have it display the wifi scuirty to connected router.
+	- 🗸 Have it display the wifi scuirty to connected router.
-	- [x] If authencation type is bad, give a alert to the cube being made.
+	- 🗸 If authencation type is bad, give a alert to the cube being made.
-		- [x] 0 = Open or None = !!!!!DANGER!!!!! | Red
+		- 🗸 0 = Open or None = !!!!!DANGER!!!!! | Red
-		- [x] 1 = Wired Equivalent Privacy (WEP) = !!!
+		- 🗸 1 = Wired Equivalent Privacy (WEP) = !!!
 HIGH ALERT !!! | Yellow
-		- [x] 2 = Wi-Fi Protected Access 2 (WPA2) = @ Secure @  | Green
+		- 🗸 2 = Wi-Fi Protected Access 2 (WPA2) = @ Secure @  | Green
-		- [x] 3 = Wi-Fi Protected Access 3 (WPA3) = #Protected# | Blue
+		- 🗸 3 = Wi-Fi Protected Access 3 (WPA3) = #Protected# | Blue

 ## Step 4 Plans
-	- [x] Have the Marked down cubes display information
+	- 🗸 Have the Marked down cubes display information
-		-  [x] When cubed is touched, have it display previous data
+		-  🗸 When cubed is touched, have it display previous data
-		-  [x] Displays SSID BSSID and dBm when cube was created
+		-  🗸 Displays SSID BSSID and dBm when cube was created
-	- [x] Possibly show the range of the cube that was created wiht new prefab.
+	- 🗸 Possibly show the range of the cube that was created wiht new prefab.
-	- [x] Accident: Have program test if wifi/router has access to Better secuirty | (NEEDS MORE TESTING)
+	- 🗸 Accident: Have program test if wifi/router has access to Better secuirty | (NEEDS MORE TESTING)
-		- [x] EX: Router is set to no security, but it still is able to check if it can have wpa2
+		- 🗸 EX: Router is set to no security, but it still is able to check if it can have wpa2

 ###Calling from Managers
 ```ruby